DIFFERENCES GERMAN VERSUS AMERICAN PROBATE AND ESTATE LAW INCL. TAX LAW

-Within three months from the time of having learned about the death of the Decedent (“Erblasser”) or three months from the time of the probate of the Will (“Testamentseröffnung”), whichever is later, each Heir (“Erbe”), Co-Heir (“Miterbe”) or Legatee (“Vermächtnisnehmer”) must give notice in writing to the German Inheritance Tax Office (“Erbschaftsteuer-Finanzamt”) holding local jurisdiction over the Decedent’s last German domicile or else in the lack of a German last domicile of the Decedent to the German Probate Court of Berlin-Schöneberg (in the case of the Decedent being a German citizen at the time of his death) or to any German Probate Court in whose district some or all of the assets of the Estate (“Nachlass”) are located (in case of the Decedent being a non-German citizen at the time of his death).
+Within three months from the time of having learned about the death of the Decedent (“Erblasser”) or three months from the time of the probate of the Will (“Testamentseröffnung”), whichever is later, each Heir (“Erbe”), Co-Heir (“Miterbe”) or Legatee (“Vermächtnisnehmer”) must give notice in writing to the German Inheritance Tax Office (“Erbschaftsteuer-Finanzamt”) holding local jurisdiction over the Decedent’s last German domicile or else in the lack of a German last domicile of the Decedent to the German Probate Court of Berlin-Schöneberg (in the case of the Decedent being a German citizen at the time of his death).

 The German Inheritance Tax Office (“Erbschaftsteuer-Finanzamt”) will then request the filing of a German Inheritance Tax return (“Erbschaftsteuererklärung”) with a due date of at least one month later.

 No advance tax payment will have to accompany the filling of a German Inheritance Tax Return (“Erbschaftsteuererklärung”) as the German Inheritance Tax (“Erbschaftsteuer”) is not a tax to be self-assessed by the taxpayer/tax return filer.

 Instead, the German Inheritance Tax (“Erbschaftsteuer”) will be assessed by the German Inheritance Tax Office (“Erbschaftsteuer-Finanzamt”) separately and later at the end of its ensuing inquiry proccedings.